Adventurer and author Dan Buettner is an explorer, at one time circling the globe on his bicycle to earn three Guinness Book of World Records.

 In 2004, Dan partnered with National Geographic and a world-class team of longevity researchers, who eventually identified five pockets of the planet where people live longer – and better.
 In these “Blue Zones,” they found people reaching age 100 at rates 10 times higher than in the United States.

-The Blue Zones LLC is now dedicated to creating Blue Zones across the United States.
+Blue Zones, LLC is now dedicated to creating healthy communities across the United States.
 The first effort, in Albert Lea, Minnesota, was a “stunning” success (learn more about our approach and other Blue Zones Projects).